Have questions?

 Some countries reimburse for CXL treatment, others do not.
 Please check your national legislation.

-A non-compliant patient that does not allow for irradiation at the slit lamp will probably need irradiation in the lying position.
-The C-eye device will also have the option to be mounted on a table mount stand, similar to other current CXL devices.
+A non-compliant patient that does not allow for irradiation at the slit lamp will probably need irradiation in the laying position.
+The C-Eye device can also be mounted on a table mount stand, similar to other current CXL devices.

 • Intensity = mW/cm²